My employer hasn’t or won’t fill out a work injury report. What can I do?

 What is the income benefit allowance for the medically authorized time I have missed from work?

 Computing the income benefit allowance is a complex process.
 The basic benefit is sixty-seven percent (67%) of your average weekly wage, subject to the minimums and maximum of 90% of the average state wage provided in Idaho Code (I.C.)
 72-408 and 72-409.
 After 52 weeks, the basic benefit is 67% of the average state wage subject to maximums and minimums in I.C.
 72-409.
 Contact your work comp insurance company or the Industrial Commission for more information.
-A table of typical benefits levels from 2008 to 2017 has been created by the Industrial Commission.
+A table of typical benefits levels has been created by the Industrial Commission.

 When will I get paid for the time I have missed from work?